VAVAOP/zkSNARK-circomCIRCUIT-VerifyProof-/README.md

 * As For IDE You Can Use Offline IDE Like[Vscode](https://code.visualstudio.com/download) Or You Can Use Online IDE Like [REmix](https://remix.ethereum.org/)Or[Gitpod](https://gitpod.io/)

-* Next You Need To Install Necessary Dependencies
+* Next You Need To Install Necessary Dependencies:

  Hardhat:[install](https://hardhat.org/)

  nodeJs:[install](https://nodejs.org/en/download/current)